mharen/mharen.github.io/_posts/2009/2009-06-26-troubleshooting-elusive-site-slow-down.md

 It’s not the overwhelming result I had hoped for with 27% of traffic over the last 2 weeks coming from the defunct browser I was trying to blame.
 Again, it seems unlikely that 27% of users are experiencing the same problem without reporting it.
 But what the hell, I turned off http compression on one of the web servers anyway.
 I had no other leads at this point so I might as well.
 As expected, though, the user reported that it didn’t help.
 It’d still be nice to narrow this down to a browser so I’ve asked the user to see if they can get a hold of another machine with IE7.
 If things work well on that machine at least I’ll know it’s either her machine or possibly her machine plus her browser.
 It’s also very possible it’s something *she’s* doing.
-Maybe she clicks things just the wrong way or performs some operation that others don’t.<hr />
+Maybe she clicks things just the wrong way or performs some operation that others don’t.
+***
 It’s at this point where I started gathering all my notes together and reviewing everything to see what I missed.
 And I missed something huge.
 I took the user’s comments at face value and coupled them with a very strong assumption.
-Here are the predicates that led me *away *from the diagnosis:<ol><li>User: the problem only affects one page </li>  <li>User: when the problem occurs on said page, other pages are fine </li>  <li>Me: if all users on similar machines were having this problem, too, there’d be more people complaining about it. </li></ol>
+Here are the predicates that led me *away *from the diagnosis:

+  1. User: the problem only affects one page
+  2. User: when the problem occurs on said page, other pages are fine
+  3. Me: if all users on similar machines were having this problem, too, there’d be more people complaining about it.

 I might be counting my chickens a little early yet but I’m pretty sure I have this problem figured out, and each of those three “facts” are wrong.
 After talking with the user, she revealed that other areas of the site *do* slow down, just “not as bad”.
 Number 1 and 2 gone.
 When reviewing her computer (Windows 2000, IE6, tiny amount of memory), and recalling the amount of patience users have with this product (a lot), I realized that assumption 3 isn’t very solid either.